Shuriken933/Shuriken933/readme.md

 ### Hi there, I'm Eros

 ## I'm a web developer and computer engineering student
-- I'm focussed on web programing
+- 💻 I'm focussed on web programming
-- I'm studying at university (Roma Tre)
+- 👨‍🎓 I'm studying at university (Roma Tre)
-- I'm programming a framework [Flexscape]
+- 🖼️ I'm programming a framework [Flexscape]

 <br />